thomasddn/home-assistant-addons/qbha/README.md

 ## Dependencies

-This add-on requires MQTT and a [Qbus MQTT gateway](https://github.com/thomasddn/qbusmqtt).
+This add-on requires MQTT and a Qbus MQTT gateway ([Docker](https://github.com/thomasddn/qbusmqtt) or [Home Assistant add-on](https://github.com/thomasddn/home-assistant-addons)).

 ## Remarks

 This is **not** officially supported by Qbus.